 Note: Descriptive statistics of returns in data windows of 15min interval data.
 The statistics are not annualized.
-The null hypothesis of the Kolmogorov-Smirnov (KS) test is that the distribution is normal.
+Null hypothesis of Kolmogorov-Smirnov (KS) test is that the distribution is normal.

 Table 5: Descriptive statistics for 30 min out-of-sample data